wandb/docs/docs/guides/hosting/env-vars.md

 In addition to configuring instance level settings via the System Settings admin UI, W&B also provides a way to configure these values via code using Environment Variables.
 Also, refer to [advanced configuration for IAM](./iam/advanced_env_vars.md).

+Choose any of the following environment variables for your instance depending on your IAM needs.

 | Environment Variable             | Description                                                                                                                                                                              |
 |----------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | LICENSE                          | Your wandb/local license                                                                                                                                                                 |